-Bitcoin at $10,000: What the heck is going on?
+Bitcoin at $11,000: What the heck is going on?

 What is bitcoin?

-Bitcoin was created in 2009 by an unknown person using the pseudonym Satoshi Nakamoto.
+Bitcoin (XBT) was created in 2009 by an unknown person using the pseudonym Satoshi Nakamoto.
 Many of its backers saw it as a simple global payment system for anyone to use.

 Unlike the U.S. dollar or Japanese yen, digital currencies such as bitcoin aren't issued by central banks like the Federal Reserve.
 Instead, they are "mined" by computers using complex algorithms.